grafana/pyroscope/docs/sources/configure-client/grafana-agent/java/_index.md

 ---
-title: "Profiling Java using the Grafana Agent"
+title: "Profiling Java using Grafana Alloy or Agent"
-menuTitle: "Profiling Java using the Grafana Agent"
+menuTitle: "Profiling Java using Alloy or Agent"
-description: "Learn about using Grafana Agent for continuous profiling Java processes for performance optimization."
+description: "Learn about using Grafana Alloy or Agent for continuous profiling Java processes for performance optimization."
 weight: 20
 ---

-# Profiling Java using the Grafana Agent
+# Profiling Java using Grafana Alloy or Agent

-Grafana Agent supports Java profiling in [Flow mode](/docs/agent/latest/flow/).
+Grafana Alloy and Grafana Agent in [Flow mode](/docs/agent/latest/flow/) support Java profiling.

 Written in the
 [River](/docs/agent/latest/flow/config-language/) language, the configuration file is composed of components that are used to collect, transform, and send data.